TheOnlyDuckxx/Echo-The-Duck/README.md

   - Opens your default web browser to search Google for a given query.
   - Example:
     ```
-    You: search OpenAI GPT-4
+    You: search panda
-    [Echo]: Searching the web for OpenAI GPT-4…
+    [Echo]: Searching the web for panda
     ```

 - **`time`**